neutralinojs/neutralinojs/hackathons/hacktoberfest.md

 # Hacktoberfest with Neutralinojs

 [Hacktoberfest](https://hacktoberfest.digitalocean.com/) is a month-long celebration of open source software where anyone can contribute and also able to get FREE! swags.

+# Neutralinojs

+NeutralinoJs is a portable and lightweight framework which lets you to develop apps with native functions that can run inside web browsers.

 ## Steps to complete hacktoberfest challenge with us